dolugen/sns-s3-influxdb/README.md

 The function is designed to work with [OpenAQ](https://github.com/openaq/openaq-api) fetch objects, but can be adapted to your needs.

+This was tested to work with InfluxDB Cloud 2.0

 ## Configuration

 The SNS topic ARN can be changed in the `template.yml` file